ARMmbed/mbed-os-5-docs/docs/tutorials/patterns/design_guidelines.md

 - Header files should limit external includes to avoid indirectly exposing unrelated APIs.
 Header files should not expand namespaces.
 - In C++ modules, the API should be contained in a namespace that matches the module’s name.
 For example: `mbed::Ticker`, `rtos::Thread`, `netsocket::Socket`.
 - In C modules, every nonstatic function and type should be prefixed with the module’s name followed by an underscore.
 For example: `mbed_critical_section_enter()`, `lwip_gethostbyname(host)`.
-- A module contained in the mbed OS codebase may be mirrored in a separate repo.
+- A module contained in the Mbed OS codebase may be mirrored in a separate repo.
 The source repo should be clearly identified and linked to from the module's README.
 - Special directories should follow consistent naming convention.

 #### Contribution
-1. Please refer to the [mbed contribution guide](contributing.md).
+1. Please refer to the [Mbed contribution guide](contributing.md).
 1. Each pull request should serve a single purpose.
 1. The code must compile every commit.
 1. Commit message should be prefixed with the submodule name and a colon: